UM-ARM-Lab/pytorch_mppi/README.md

 - Approximate dynamics MPPI with importance sampling
 - Parallel/batch pytorch implementation for accelerated sampling
 - Control bounds via sampling control noise from rectified gaussian
+- Handle stochastic dynamic models (assuming each call is a sample) by sampling multiple state trajectories for the same action trajectory with `rollout_samples`

 # Tests
 You'll need to install `gym` to run the tests (for the pendulum environment).